-If your work is accepted, you will grant Manawaker Studio the right to edit and produce the work non-exclusively as part of the weekly podcast (which is posted on the Manawaker website, iTunes podcast store, Google Music, and several other aggregators which pull content from those services.) and in an audiobook collection, which may remain ‘in print’ indefinitely.
+If your work is accepted, you will grant Manawaker Studio the right to edit and produce the work non-exclusively as part of the weekly podcast (which is posted on the Manawaker website, iTunes podcast store, Google Music, Spotify, and several other aggregators which pull content from those services.) and in an audiobook collection, which may remain ‘in print’ indefinitely.
 The work or parts of it may also be used for promotional purposes by Manawaker Studio.

 At no point will Manawaker studio require any sort of exclusive rights to any story, and the original creator will retain all copyrights.

 If you are a translator submitting a translation of another author’s story, please include a copy of the contract showing that you have the rights to translate and distribute the other author’s work.

 Compensation for the use of an accepted work will be a token payment of one cent per word with a minimum payment of three dollars (USD) and a max of ten dollars.

 A sample contract sits here, if you are interested.

 All submissions should be sent to firstname.lastname@example.org with ‘FFP Submission’ and your last name and title of the story or stories in the subject line.
 Include a description of the pronunciation of your name, and third-person bio (65 words max) (for the contributors page on the website – If you send us a first-person bio, we’ll convert it to third with neutral pronouns) in the body of the e-mail.
 If you’d like a URL for an online portfolio or blog or social media (especially twitter, since that’s the one primarily used to disseminate info about the podcast) included, give that as well.
 If I know your twitter handle, I’ll tag it in the episode release announcement.